boydkelly/stage/content/post/datally.md

 ---

-## New mobile data-saving & WiFi app by Google"
+## New mobile data-saving & WiFi app by Google

 Google has released a new application Datally which enables the user to follow and control apps that chew up bandwith.
 Application is free and contains no publicity.
 A necessity for those with only 3G/4G connections.